 What is the Artisan Home Tour?

-A ticketed, scattered-site tour of up to 30 high-end homes located across the Twin Cities.
+A ticketed, scattered-site tour of dozens of high-end Artisan Homes located across the Twin Cities.
 These luxurious residences have met minimum standards for price and finish level to participate.
 Both new homes and remodeled homes are offered on the tour.

 Who produces the Artisan Home Tour?